 - Create Context In a simliar vain, write with a purpose of providing context and connection to your ideas.
 If you just say “This is my Daily Create” – if your Aunt Bertha finds your blog post, will she know what that means?
 The link is one form of context, but also is writing about it- when doing assignments, provide a little bit of information about it (even if you copy/paste it, use the blockquote button in your editor).

 - Find a Voice Do not write like you filling a blue book essay or knocking off a check list; your blog is a place for you to express yourself, and there is no English Teacher With a Red Pen hovering over head.
 Make mistakes.
 Use faulty grammar.
 That’s not as quite important as how you say and express your ideas.
 You might want to be playful, or develop a persona (like being a dog).
 This too will evolve, but do not write in such dry, third person, passive voice gack that goes into a lot of term papers.

 Another place we have seen UMW students go crazy is playing with the tags you add to your posts.
 They can be purely descriptive as an organizer, but we see people even communicating through tags, playing with meaning there.
 Tags, of course, are optional, but consider that box too as a place to be creative.

 Remember, you are writing the web.
 Every time you see a box to put your own ideas in- think about owing it, subverting it, projecting through it.
 Carpe Diem.

 Of course this is my own opinion on this.
 It is a wide spectrum on how people use their blogs, and there might eb a really good reason for writing Dry Titles.
 Please let me know.

-Every Box You Type in Can be a Doorway to Creativity by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Every Box You Type in Can be a Doorway to Creativity by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.